German–Polish Convention regarding Upper Silesia: Mixed Commission and Arbitral Tribunal

 The Upper Silesian Mixed Commission (or "Mixed Commission for Upper Silesia"), composed of an equal number of Polish and German delegates and headed by a neutral Swiss president, Felix Calonder, was set up as a quasi-judicial body to arbitrate disputes for a 15-year interim period until 1937.
 The Mixed Commission was headquartered in the Polish-held Katowice.
 The Upper Silesian Arbitral Tribunal (or "Arbitral Tribunal for Upper Silesia"), headquartered in the German-held Bytom and presided over by the Belgian international lawyer Georges Kaeckenbeeck, also played an adjudicating role.

 The two states made little use of the commission, with only 18 complaints over the years.
-However, Calonder, who was active in protecting minority rights, handled more than 3,400 minority right cases by individuals and groups.
+However, Calonder, who was active in protecting minority rights, handled more than 3,400 minority rights cases by individuals and groups.
 His opinions were non-binding on the contracting states and were not always followed, but they had an effect.
 In particular, the Bernheim petition led to the suspension of anti-Jewish legislation in German Upper Silesia until 1937.
 Individuals also made wide use of the Arbitral Tribunal, which solved more than 4,000 cases.
 Its wide-ranging powers included a procedure, known as "evocation", which prefigured the preliminary ruling procedure before the European Court of Justice, and the tribunal has even been described as "the most sophisticated international tribunal of [its] day".